-God desires to fill us with His Light, His Power—to fill us with Himself.
+God desires to fill us with His Light and His love—to fill us with Himself.

-“But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God— not by works, so that no one can boast.
-For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
-(Ephesians 2:4-8, selected)
+“But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions.
+For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God— not by works, so that no one can boast.“ (Ephesians 2:4-8, selected)

-Father, thank You for the precious gift of Your Son.
-Thank you for giving me life through Christ even when I was dead in my sins.
+Father: thank You for the precious gift of Your Son.
+Thank You for giving me life through Christ even when I was dead in my sins.
 Help me, Lord, to walk in a manner worthy of You.
-Fill me with Your light and Your Holy Spirit power as You send me into the world to tell of Your great love – not only during Christmas, but all the year through.
+Fill me with Your light and Your love as You send me into our lost and broken world – not only during Christmas, but all the year through.
 Amen.

 May our loving Lord bless you and yours this Christmas and through the year.
 Things may look different, but not one stroke of the pen in God’s Book has changed.
 He still reigns, He still saves, and He is still coming back. . .